Modern Time

 By: Andrew Neyer

-• Modern Time improves time division for project management, scheduling, and other timely measures
+Modern Time improves time division for internal scheduling, project management, and other timely measures.
+The revised calendar is based on 50 weeks of work + 2 weeks of non-work.

 • Time divisions: DAY | WEEK | PROJECT | YEAR | CENTURY